apiel/zicBox/NOTE.md

-# Pixel basic working one
+## Pixel TODO

+- FIXME when ENV_FREQ is empty, it is crashing...

 - TODO add filter8
-       add freq mod curve
+       add freq mod curve?
-       IDEA extra waveform type based on FastWaveform First param could select the waveform type Second the detune
-            Third the mix
-            However, maybe there is too much param, but we might be able to combine first and second param in one param...

-- TODO optimize SynthMetalic (can be postponed to later if not used right now)

-- TODO synth with multiple swappable engines
+- TODO synth with multiple swappable engines!!

-## Framework improvement

 - TODO zicOs based on busybox